 EGO SUSPENSION – Kimmel Style

 People constantly struggle with ego suspension.
-If someone is being asked about something they don’t know, individuals often feel better lying about their lack of knowledge than open themselves up to potential criticism by professing ignorance.
-It clearly would have served these people to tell the truth since they were being set up but the context exposed them.
+If someone is being asked about something they don’t know, individuals often feel better lying about their lack of knowledge than opening themselves up to potential criticism by professing ignorance.
+It clearly would have served these people to tell the truth since they were being set up, but the context exposed them.

 The interviewer posed specific questions and raised the social stakes even higher than if only general opinions or ideas were being elicited.
 Obviously, it led to a lot of lying.
-In the minds of the concert-goers they felt they needed to know the names of nonexistent bands because if they did not, they admit they know less than the interviewer.
-Adding to the pressure the interview was being recorded.
+In the minds of the concert-goers, they felt they needed to know the names of nonexistent bands because, if they did not, they admitted to knowing less than the interviewer.
+Adding to the pressure, the interview was being recorded.
 Sometimes people just cannot help themselves from acting or speaking or thinking a certain way and these tendencies create openings and opportunities for operators looking to exploit these vulnerabilities.

-We discuss ego suspension in greater detail in Volume 48 the SENewsletter found on the SEORG website .
+We discuss ego suspension in greater detail in Volume 48 of the SE Newsletter found on the SEORG website.
 In the meantime, with greater knowledge of the issue at hand, you will at least have a better chance of not becoming one of Kimmel’s jokes…